Inquests & Inquiries

 Michael represents the full range of Interested Persons, including NHS Trusts, individual clinicians, nursing homes, and families, at Article 2 and jury Inquests, particularly where significant clinical issues are involved.

-Mental health services comprise a large proportion of his practice, often dealing with scrutiny of alleged systemic failures in care.
+Mental health services comprise a large proportion of his practice, often dealing with scrutiny of alleged systemic failures in care and issues over mental capacity.
 He also advises on Judicial Review of Coroners’ decisions.
-Having developed particular expertise and interest in psychiatric injuries and pain management, Michael acts as an assistant editor of the Journal of Observational Pain, and is a contributing editor of the 3rd edition of Medical Treatment: Decisions and the Law.

 The range of Inquests in which Michael has appeared includes deaths arising: